Canine Ambassador Program

 Once the forms are completed, please attach all in an email to Chris Michilak at firstname.lastname@example.org

-A meeting with your administrator will follow to ensure an understanding of the program expectations.
-If everything is in order, you will be invited to a pre-assessment session.
+A discussion with your administrator will follow to ensure an understanding of the program expectations.
+If the application package is complete you will be invited to a pre-assessment session.
 Invoices will not be issued until teams have been accepted into the program by passing the pre-assessment.

 In October 2016, Howard Bloom, PhD- Professor and Coordinator Child and Youth Care Program, Deborah M. Scharf, PhD- Research and Evaluation Services, and Garrett Hilborn – Research Analyst compiled the research report entitled “Implementation of the Sweet Charity Ambassador Dog Program in Simcoe County District School Board: A Pilot Study”.
 Here is an exerpt from their report conclusion: “The results of this pilot program suggest that the Sweet Charity Ambassador Program had a positive impact on the staff and students involved.
 In particular, students and staff reported that the dogs helped create a welcoming and warm environment in the service areas that they were located, and that they also helped improve student well being through reducing stress, anxiety and conflict”.
 Read the rest of the research report by following this link: Sweet Charity Ambassador Dog Program Final Research Report In August 2017 the updated research report “Outcomes and Experiences of the Sweet Charity Canine Ambassador Program (CAP) – Children and Youth Mental Health” was published after the team’s subsequent research.
 Read the stage 2 report here: Sweet Charity Canine Ambassador Program STAGE 2 Final Research Report